Reading time 5 minutes. Use our table of content for a quick read.

 This will improve the service quality you offer to your guests.
-It will be one of the major pillars of the B&B’s customer’s loyalty and a prerequisite for capturing prospects.
+It will be one of the major pillars of B&B’s customer loyalty and a prerequisite for capturing prospects.

 It will be up to you to give them this information.
-It will convince them that they made the right choice of holidays.
+It will convince them that they made the right choice of holiday.

 Keep a private area?

 Some guest houses have physical separations between private and public areas.
-“Friendships” with guest may appear.
+“Friendships” with guests may appear.
 The temptation will sometimes be strong to open the doors of its private side.

 Our advice: keep a private part, exclusive for you, when your relatives will visit.